 banner

-Land Division Design and Management
+Land Division Project Management

-We manage minor and major land division projects in the city, at the coast and in country South Australia.
 After assessing your property, we will advise you on the feasibility of a land division project, provide any design specifics, and outline the processes and costs involved.

-Minor Projects - Torrens and Community Title Land Divisions
+Torrens and Community Title Land Divisions

 Each project is unique and we can advise on the suitability of your development for Torrens or Community Titles.
 We will explain the differences, and outline clearly the procedures involved.